danieljhkim/Distributed-Key-Value-Database/README.md

 ## Configuration

-Storage node configuration is done via `application.properties` file located in the `kv.common/src/main/resources/<node_id>` directory.
+Storage node configuration is done via `application.properties` file located in the `kv.common/src/main/resources/<node_id>` directory for locally running.
+If running the storage nodes remotely, the configuration files should be placed in `kv.server/src/main/resources/<node_id>` directory.

 ### File-based Persistence